Skip to article frontmatterSkip to article content

 mi=2.5log10[Φ0(i)Φref]=2.5log10[L4πDL2(zi)Φref]=5log10[DL(zi)10pc]+M\begin{align*} m_i & = -2.5\log_{10} \left[\frac{ \Phi_{0}^{(i)}}{\Phi_{\rm ref}}\right] \\ & = -2.5 \log_{10}\left[ \frac{L}{4\pi D_L^2(z_i) \Phi_{\rm ref}}\right] \\ & = 5 \log_{10}\left[ \frac{D_L(z_i)}{10\,\parsec}\right] + M \end{align*}

-This is the decrease in luminosity in magnitude related to the distance from the star.
-If a standard candle is 2 times further away then it appears 4 times less bright and its distance modulus increases by 1.5 magnitudes.
-By measuring the fluxes, we can estimate the relative distances between standard candles.
+is the decrease in luminosity in magnitude linked to the distance of the star.
+If a standard candle is 2 times further away, then it appears 4 times less bright and its distance modulus increases by 1.5 magnitudes.
+By measuring the fluxes, we can thus estimate the relative distances between the standard candles.

-The most important point to note in this formula is that the cosmological expansion speed H(z)H(z) is inscribed in the shape of the μ(z)\mu(z) curve, and not in its normalisation (which can therefore be a free parameter of the model).
-Standard candles can be used to measure the expansion properties of the Universe, but it is not necessary to know their absolute luminosity LL!
-But if we do know their absolute luminosity LL, then we can establish a scale of absolute distances and the normalisation of the Hubble diagram gives access to the value of H0H_0 (Figure 2).
+The most important point to note in this formula is that the cosmological expansion speed H(z)H(z) is inscribed in the shape of the μ(z)\mu(z) curve, and not in its normalization.
+The normalization of the curve depends notably on LL and H0H_0.
+The standard candles method thus allows us to measure the evolution of the expansion of the Universe, without having to know their absolute luminosity LL!
+On the other hand, if we know their absolute luminosity LL, then we can establish a scale of absolute distances and the normalization of the Hubble diagram gives access to the value of H0H_0 (Figure 2).

 <Figure size 640x480 with 1 Axes>

 Figure 2:Distance modulus as a function of redshift for three cosmological models.
-A change in the parameters Ωi0\Omega_i^0 modifies the shape of the curve while the parameter H0H_0 modifies its normalisation.
+A change in the parameters Ωi0\Omega_i^0 modifies the shape of the curve while the parameter H0H_0 modifies its normalization.

 2Hubble diagram of supernovae

-To establish a Hubble diagram at cosmological distances, we need sources of identical luminosity that are visible at very great distances.
-Galaxies are too variable in size and intrinsic luminosity to play this role.
-However, supernovae are stellar explosions whose luminosity is commensurate with that of a galaxy, so they are visible from a great distance.
+To establish a Hubble diagram at cosmological distances, we need sources of identical luminosities that are visible at very great distances.
+Galaxies are of varying sizes and therefore intrinsic luminosities too variable to play this role.
+However, Type Ia supernovae are stellar explosions whose luminosity is commensurate with that of a galaxy.
+They can therefore be visible from far away but only for a certain time.

 Type Ia supernovae

 Supernovae are classified into two types: gravitational and thermonuclear.
-Gravitational supernovae are the best known: they are the result of the explosion of a massive star (more than 8 times the mass of the Sun) at the end of its life, leaving a dense, cold stellar core: a neutron star, or even a black hole in extreme cases.
-Type I supernovae have no hydrogen lines in their spectrum, while Type II supernovae do.
-Among Type I supernovae, those containing silicon are Type Ia, followed by Ib and Ic.
+The former are the best known: they correspond to the explosion of a massive star (more than 8 times the mass of the Sun) at the end of its life, leaving a dense and cold stellar core: a neutron star, or even a black hole in extreme cases.
+Type I supernovae are those that do not present hydrogen lines in their spectrum, while Type II supernovae contain them.
+Among Type I supernovae, those containing silicon are Type Ia, then the others Ib or Ic.

-Stars with a mass of less than 8M8\,M_\odot end their lives as red giants.
-At the end of the helium burn, the outer layers are dispersed into the interstellar medium in the form of planetary nebulae (without necessarily producing an intense explosion), leaving the stellar core bare.
-The collapse of the core is halted by the degeneracy pressure of the electrons (rather than neutrons as in neutron stars) and its low mass (typically 0.5M0.5\,M_\odot).
-Its surface temperature remains very high for a long time (around 10000K10\,000\,\kelvin), hence its name of white dwarf.
-It is composed mainly of carbon and oxygen, the helium and hydrogen having been expelled into space.
-The typical radius of such an object is a few thousand kilometres (like a terrestrial planet).
+Stars with a mass less than 8M8\,M_\odot end their lives as red giants.
+At the end of helium burning, the outer layers are dispersed into the interstellar medium as planetary nebulae (without necessarily producing an intense explosion), leaving the stellar core bare.
+The collapse of the core is stopped because of the degeneracy pressure of electrons (and not neutrons as for neutron stars) and its low mass (typically 0.5M0.5\,M_\odot).
+Its surface temperature remains very high for a long time (about 10000K10\,000\,\kelvin), hence its name of white dwarf.
+It is essentially composed of carbon and oxygen, the helium and hydrogen having been expelled into space.
+The typical radius of such an object is a few thousand kilometers (like a terrestrial planet).

 This animation shows the explosion of a white dwarf, the extremely dense remnant of a star that can no longer burn nuclear fuel in its core.
 In this Type Ia supernova, the white dwarf’s gravity steals matter from a nearby stellar companion.
 When the white dwarf reaches a mass estimated at 1.4 times the current mass of the Sun, it can no longer support its own weight and explodes.
 Credit: NASA/JPL-Caltech

-According to a study by the Very Large Telescope, around 75% of massive stars are Sana et al., 2012 binary systems.
-In some cases, a white dwarf can be gravitationally linked to another star, which, if it is close enough, can see its outer layers sucked in by the white dwarf’s gravity.
-When the white dwarf has accumulated too much matter from its neighbour and approaches the Chandrasekhar mass (1.4M1.4\,M_\odot), it becomes unstable.
-The pressure and temperature conditions at the core of the white dwarf allow carbon fusion to reignite.
-The white dwarf is unable to expand due to the degenerating pressure and thus cool down, so the reaction ignites into a thermonuclear flame that vaporises the star in a few seconds, enriching the interstellar medium with intermediate mass elements (oxygen, calcium, magnesium, silicon, sulphur) and elements from the iron family (nickel, cobalt).
-However, this explosion scenario remains only a hypothesis, as there is as yet no evidence for it.
-Other scenarios exist, such as the merger of two white dwarfs Nomoto et al., 2013.
+According to a study by the Very Large Telescope, about 75% of massive stars live in binary systems Sana et al., 2012.
+In some cases, a white dwarf can therefore be gravitationally bound to another star which, if it is sufficiently close, can see its outer layers sucked in by the gravity of the white dwarf.
+When the white dwarf has accumulated too much matter coming from its neighbor and approaches the Chandrasekhar mass (1.4M1.4\,M_\odot), it becomes unstable.
+The pressure and temperature conditions at the core of the white dwarf allow the reignition of carbon fusion.
+The white dwarf cannot expand and cool because of the degeneracy pressure of electrons, independent of temperature (quantum effect).
+The reaction runs away into a thermonuclear flame that vaporizes the star in a few seconds.
+The explosion enriches the interstellar medium with intermediate mass elements (oxygen, calcium, magnesium, silicon, sulfur) and elements from the iron family (nickel, cobalt).
+However, this explosion scenario remains only a hypothesis insofar as no proof yet exists.
+Other scenarios exist such as the merger of two white dwarfs Nomoto et al., 2013.

 2 612C+2 816O2856Ni2\ ^{12}_{\ 6}\mathrm{C} + 2\ ^{16}_{\ 8}\mathrm{O} \rightarrow ^{56}_{28}\mathrm{Ni}